OmarAhmed03/Academic-Insight-Hub/README.md

 - SQLAlchemy for the ORM
 - Plotly for data visualization

+## AI-Powered Features

+The application includes several AI-powered features:

-## AI-Powered Question Analysis
+### Question Analysis

-The application includes an AI-powered question analysis feature that uses the Groq API with the Deepseek R1 model to:
+Uses the Groq API with the LLaMA-3 model to:

 1. Rate the difficulty of questions on a scale of 1-5
 2. Suggest improvements to questions based on the course's Intended Learning Outcomes (ILOs)
 3. Help professors create better-aligned questions

+### AI Question Generator

+Automatically generates high-quality educational questions based on chapter content and learning outcomes:

+1. Supports multiple LLM models through Groq, including:
+   - LLaMA-3 (8B and 70B variants)
+   - DeepSeek (6.7B)
+   - Mixtral (8x7B)
+2. Generate questions of various types (Multiple Choice, True/False, Short Answer, Essay)
+3. Customizable difficulty levels and question counts
+4. Generated questions can be saved directly to the database

+### Exam Builder

+Create comprehensive exams from existing questions:

+1. Filter questions by course, chapter, difficulty, and type
+2. Auto-generate exams with specified question counts and parameters
+3. Customize point values for each question
+4. Reorder questions to structure the exam
+5. Save exams for later use

-To use this feature:
+To use these AI features:

-1. Obtain a Groq API key from [https://console.groq.com/](https://console.groq.com/)
+1. Obtain an API key from Groq: [https://console.groq.com/](https://console.groq.com/)
 2. Add your API key to the `.env` file
-3. Navigate to the "Question Analysis" page in the application
+3. Navigate to the respective pages in the application
-4. Select an existing question to analyze or create a new one

-This feature is available to users with Professor, Teaching Assistant, or Admin roles.
+These features are available to users with Professor or Admin roles.